Netflix/clove/README.md

 TODO: some example figure showing what our method enables?

-This codebase is largely based on [OpenCLIP's](https://github.com/mlfoundations/open_clip) and is up-to-date until [the commit `73fa7f0`](https://github.com/mlfoundations/open_clip/commit/73fa7f0).
+This codebase is largely based on [OpenCLIP's](https://github.com/mlfoundations/open_clip), containing its changes until (and including)
+[the commit `73fa7f0`](https://github.com/mlfoundations/open_clip/commit/73fa7f0).
 We are specially thankful to the authors of OpenCLIP for their work.